Camping Food Ideas – No Refrigeration Required!

 A great camping meat for adding to rice or pasta, or as a snack on its own.

-Dehydrated meals are popular amongst backpackers due to their light-weight and easy preparation.
-Most of them are surprisingly good too, although you might have to try a few different brands to find your favorite.
+Dehydrated meals are popular amongst backpackers for their easy preparation and lightweight nature.
+Many of them are surprisingly good too, although you may need to experiment with different brands to find your favorite.

 Backpacking stove and backpacking meals outside tent